MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/manage-shifts-permissions-frontline-managers.md

 To do this:

 1. To prevent frontline managers from changing the time clock setting for their teams, use the [Shifts role permissions]() Graph API and set the `CanModifyTimeClockCapabilities` to `false` for every team owner and schedule owner on every team.
-1. To turn off time clock in Shifts for all teams, use the [Create or replace schedule](/graph/api/team-put-schedule?view=graph-rest-1.0) Graph API and set the `timeClockEnabled` parmeter to `false` for every team.
+1. To turn off time clock in Shifts for all teams, use the [Create or replace schedule](/graph/api/team-put-schedule?view=graph-rest-1.0) Graph API and set the `timeClockEnabled` parameter to `false` for every team.

-**Department managers shouldn't be able to choose whether they can add and edit time-off reasons in Shifts.** At Contoso, adding time-off reasons is the responsibility of the store manager.
+**Department managers shouldn't be able to choose whether they can add and edit time-off reasons in Shifts.**

-This means that they need to remove schedule owners' permission for adding and editing time-off reasons in Shifts for all teams.
+At Contoso, adding and editing time-off reasons is the responsibility of the store manager.
+This means that they need to turn off the ability for schedule owners to add and edit time-off reasons in Shifts for all teams.

-To do this, use the [Shifts role permissions]() Graph API and set the `CanModifyTimeOffReasons` to `false` for every schedule owner on every team.
+To do this, use the [Shifts role permissions]() Graph API and set the `CanModifyTimeOffReasons` parameter to `false` for every schedule owner on every team.

 ## Related articles